ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-3-2.md

-Chapter 3: Strategies for Building a Relentless Mindset: Developing a System for Goal Setting and Planning
+Developing a System for Goal Setting and Planning
 ==========================================================================================================

 Developing a system for goal setting and planning is crucial for building a relentless mindset.
 In this chapter, we will explore strategies for developing a system for goal setting and planning.